cykbennie/prescience-r/README.md

 The above paper and the Matlab implementation of PRESCIENCE can be found at https://github.com/LeyuChen/Best-Subset-Binary-Prediction.

-Note: the codes in this R package are developed based on the above Matlab codes by Le-Yu Chen
+Note: the codes in this R package are developed based on the Matlab implementation by Le-Yu Chen.